Nova Labs The Evolution Lab Mission 3 Answers

 Final Thoughts

 Mission 3 is a microcosm of evolution in action.
-Still, by manipulating a single trait in a controlled, repeatable environment, you’ve witnessed the essence of natural selection: traits that improve an organism’s chances of survival and reproduction become more common, while those that hinder them fade away.
+By manipulating a single trait in a controlled, repeatable environment, you’ve witnessed the essence of natural selection: traits that improve an organism’s chances of survival and reproduction become more common, while those that hinder them fade away.
 This iterative process—heredity, variation, selection, and time—underlies every adaptation we observe in the living world.

 Thank you for reading about Nova Labs The Evolution Lab Mission 3 Answers.
 We hope the information has been useful.
 Feel free to contact us if you have any questions.
 See you next time — don't forget to bookmark!